greydongilmore/website-hugo/content/home/about.md

 # Biography

 Greydon Gilmore is a current Ph.D.
 Candidate in Biomedical Engineering in the lab of Dr. Mandar Jog and Dr. Rajni Patel.
-His research interests include deep brain stimulation, localization echniques for electrodes post-operation.
-He has several industry partnered grants to improve precision and outcome of deep brain stimulation surgery for movement disorders.
+His research interests include deep brain stimulation and localization techniques for electrodes post-operation.
+He has several industry partnered grants focused on improving precision and outcome of deep brain stimulation surgery for movement disorders.